HAWAII PADDLE TRIP

 What’s the deal on the skis?

-Luke arranges a near new Epic surf ski for you in Hawaii with the Epic Hawaii Company.
-The surf ski you rent in Hawaii is your responsibility – and you sign a waiver.
+Luke arranges a near new Epic surf ski for you in Hawaii and Portland, Oregon with the Epic Surf Ski Company.
+The surf ski you rent is your responsibility – and you sign a waiver.
 There is no insurance.
 Luke will show you each day how to Load, unload and strap your own ski down each day.
 Please bring 2 x roof rack straps with you in your luggage.

-The Outrigger Canoe Club (OCC) is home base – you will have guest membership for the duration, and it’s where we wash & store our surf skis.
+The Outrigger Canoe Club (OCC) is home base in Hawaii– you will have guest membership for the duration, and it’s where we wash & store our surf skis.
+For the Gorge Champs there will be a gated area with security for overnight storage.

 What’s the OCC?